upasadena/interactive-cyoa-tutorial/docs/introduction/index.md

 though, I had forgotten about the plan and went about my life.

 Suddenly though, in Mid-June, I remembered about the tutorials.
-[I decided to actually try to create it][wikitut] when I was making a CYOA wiki on Miraheze, before Miraheze said they were going to shut down.
+[I decided to actually try to create it][wikitut]^([archive])^ when I was making a CYOA wiki on Miraheze, before Miraheze said they were going to shut down.
 They didn't end up shutting down, of course, but I quickly realized I couldn't rely on something so volatile as a donation-reliant infrastructure, and decided to write this tutorial in Markdown and host it on GitHub instead.

 ## Clarity
 I have endeavoured to make this tutorial as straightforward to follow as